angadhn/MySite/_notes/Space Data Center Analysis.md

 \end{align}
 $$

-This means that we would need to fit 128 m² of solar panels into a  m³ of Starship where we have assumed that all of the paylod bay's fairing volume is usable; but such packing efficiency is impractical but we will stick with this optimistic estimate for now.
+This means that we would need to fit 128 m² of solar panels into a  m³ of Starship where we have assumed that all of the payload bay's fairing volume is usable.
+Such packing efficiency is impractical but we will stick with this optimistic estimate for now.
 However, a more realistic estimate might permit about 80% of the available 1000 m³ to be used in which case the areal packing density is **160 m²/m³**.

 Next, I examine the performance of two space-proven designs for deployable solar arrays (of the three options that Starcloud propose to use as per their whitepaper).
-The first design is the **Z-folds arrays** which are the legacy design used on the ISS's Solar Array Wings (SAW) and the second, called roll-out solar arrays (ROSA), augmented to the SAWs and are set to become its next-generation replacements; this ISS variant is called iROSA.
+The first design is the **Z-folds arrays** which are the legacy design used on the ISS's Solar Array Wings (SAW) and the second, called roll-out solar arrays (ROSA), that augment the SAWs and are set to become its next-generation replacements; this ISS variant is called iROSA.
 I examine these two designs because the ISS represents both the largest solar array deployment and the most power-hungry space structure to date, providing a realistic systems engineering perspective that accounts for panel sizes, deployment mechanisms, and proven space performance.
+For each technology, I evaluate two potential constraints: **volume limitations** (whether the arrays can physically fit within Starship's fairing when stowed) and **mass limitations** (whether the total weight exceeds the payload capacity).
+The constraining factor determines the actual number of launches required.

 ## Analysis of Solar Array Wings (SAW)

-The image below shows one wing of the ISS Solar Array Win (SAW) and a small a Roll-Out Solar Array (ROSA).
+The image below shows one wing of the ISS Solar Array Wing (SAW) and a small a Roll-Out Solar Array (ROSA).

 ![ISS SAW is a LOT larger than the early ROSA.](assets/imgs/space-data-centers/Rosa-SAW.png)